parminderunited/GBRDocs/tutorials/walletconnect-tutorial.md

 # How to use WalletConnect on fuse.cash and add liquidity on Fuseswap

-We will learn how to connect Medifakt cash wallet to various fuse DApps through WalletConnect feature and add liquidity to Fuseswap through Medifakt cash wallet.
+We will learn how to connect GBR20 cash wallet to various fuse DApps through WalletConnect feature and add liquidity to Fuseswap through GBR20 cash wallet.

 Mobile OS- Android
 App version used- 0.1.14.144

 **Step 1:**

-Open your Medifakt cash wallet on your phone and the interface shown will be similar to the one shown in the image below.
+Open your GBR20 cash wallet on your phone and the interface shown will be similar to the one shown in the image below.

 ![](../.gitbook/assets/0%20%283%29.jpeg)